Rare first edition of Johann Baptiste Nolin and Vincenzo Maria Coronelli's important map of North America.

 In the West, the map contributes a significant amount of new information, drawn mostly from the manuscript map drawn by Diego Dionisio de Peñalosa Briceño y Berdugo, which included numerous previously unrecorded place names and divided the Rio Grande into the Rio Norte and the Rio Bravo in the south.
 The manuscript map was prepared by Peñalosa between 1671 and 1687, as part of his attempts to interest the French King Louis XIV in a military expedition against New Spain.
 The most prominent geographical detail of the map is California's appearance as a massive island, this map being one of the best renderings of this beloved misconception.

 Nolin's map is not an exact copy of Coronelli's map, these changes are most noteworthy in the Hudson's Bay region, where new place names have been added.
-Offered here in the second state (c1690), with the additional credit to Jean Nicolas de Tralage, Sieur Tillemon.
+Offered here in the rare first state, pre-dating the additional credit to Jean Nicolas de Tralage, Sieur Tillemon.
 The example offered here includes an extrarodinary original color cartouche, a very unusual feature with Nolin's maps.
-The first two states (pre-1704) of the map are quite rare, with no examples appearing in dealer catalogues since 1993 (Suarez).

 Vincenzo Maria Coronelli (1650-1718) was one of the most influential Italian mapmakers and was known especially for his globes and atlases.
 The son of a tailor, Vincenzo was apprenticed to a xylographer (a wood block engraver) at a young age.
 At fifteen he became a novice in a Franciscan monastery.
 At sixteen he published his first book, the first of 140 publications he would write in his lifetime.
 The order recognized his intellectual ability and saw him educated in Venice and Rome.
 He earned a doctorate in theology, but also studied astronomy.
 By the late 1670s, he was working on geography and was commissioned to create a set of globes for the Duke of Parma.
 These globes were five feet in diameter.
 The Parma globes led to Coronelli being named theologian to the Duke and receiving a bigger commission, this one from Louis XIV of France.
 Coronelli moved to Paris for two years to construct the King’s huge globes, which are 12.5 feet in diameter and weigh 2 tons.